lad6558/lad6558.github.io/src/blogs/miso.md

 #### Just a Proof-of-Concept

-This is still a prototype—very hackathon-style.
+This is still a prototype, very hackathon-style.
 Everything was built in 2 days with Cursor and Claude 4.
 We originally wanted to build a full-featured email client… and realized that’s a rabbit hole.

 So we focused on what actually matters: hiding what you don't want to see, surfacing what you want to see.